cairis-platform/cairis/docs/doc.rst

 -  Click on the solution page, and type in the intrinsics of how the security pattern solves the pre-defined problem.

--  Click on the Structure page, and right-click on the association list control to add associations between template assets; these associations form the collaborative structure for the pattern.
+-  Click on the Structure page, and the Add button in the associations table to add associations between template assets; these associations form the collaborative structure for the pattern.
 The procedure for entering associations is based on that used for associating assets.

--  Click on the Requirements page, and right-click on the requirements list control to add requirements needing to be satisfied to realise the pattern.
+-  Click on the Requirements page, and the Add button in the requirements table to add requirements needing to be satisfied to realise the pattern.
 The cells in the Add Pattern Requirement dialog are a sub-set of those found in the CAIRIS requirements editor.